patricieni/RBM-Tensorflow/README.md

 Material
 --------
 The notebook tutorials reconstructs some digits doing unsupervised learning and some dummy datasets.
 The next phase is to extend it to Deep Boltzmann Machines and Deep Belief Networks.
+There are two other implementations of RBMs that I wrote, one in pure python using numpy and one in Matlab.
+I prefer Matlab.

 **TODO:**
 - Ideally, this should be seamlessly integrated with Tensorflow's optimization libraries.
 Especially for DBM where Variational Inference techniques are already written in Tensorflow.